The most dependable way to equip global teams at scale

 6. Federal Information Security Management Act (FISMA)

 Federal agencies must follow the Federal Information Security Management Act (FISMA), which mandates the development of information security plans to protect sensitive information.
-This act also requires implementing various IT security software and systems and verifying third-party vendors.
+This act also requires the implementation of various IT security software and systems and the verification of third-party vendors.
 FISMA considers the security requirements of other federal departments as well.

 7. Service Organization Controls (SOC 1 & SOC 2)